eSports booming: Training with a professional coach | NDR.de – News

 Acceptance for eSports is growing

-Before the pandemic, first-person shooters and sports game events filled the largest halls in Germany, such as the Lanxass Arena in Cologne or the Barclays Arena in Hamburg, with more than 6,000 spectators.
+Before the pandemic, -person shooters and sports game events filled the largest halls in Germany, such as the Lanxass Arena in Cologne or the Barclays Arena in Hamburg, with more than 6,000 spectators.
 This area has suffered in the pandemic due to the Corona measures, says Martin Müller, head of the State Center for eSports and Digitization in Schleswig-Holstein.
 Nevertheless, he sees a dynamic development of the eSports scene in the state.
 Clubs have opened eSports spades, in addition eSports clubs have been founded.
 “We have had area funding in Schleswig-Holstein for two or three years, so that clubs and organizations can equip themselves with infrastructure and with technology,” Müller explains.

 State provides millions in funding